SunPower Prospects Remain Poor Post Earnings

 These numbers, especially the Power Plant business gross margins, are abysmal.
 With Power Plants being a big part of SunPower business, this business drags down the overall GMs to 12.8%

-Residential gross margins, while looking decent, are misleading because the opex and SG&A requirements of residential business is much higher than utility scale business.
+Residential gross margins, while looking decent, are misleading because the opex and SG&A requirements of residential business are much higher than utility scale business.

-But, these are non-GAAP Numbers
+But these are non-GAAP Numbers

 If we look at the reconciliation between GAAP and non-GAAP (see image below), we see that there is a laundry list of adjustments between GAAP and non-GAAP.
-While some of the items, like stock based compensation, are a standard adjustment at many companies, the one that pops out as an exception is the “cost of above market polysilicon”.
+While some of the items, like stock-based compensation, are a standard adjustment at many companies, the one that pops out as an exception is the “cost of above market polysilicon”.

-SunPower first identified the “above market polysilicon pricing” issue a few quarters back when it took a series of major write downs to reorganize its manufacturing operations.
+SunPower first identified the “above market polysilicon pricing” issue a few quarters back when it took a series of major writedowns to reorganize its manufacturing operations.

-The history here is that SunPower entered a long-term contract to procure polysilicon several years back and polysilicon prices have plummeted since then.
+The history here is that SunPower entered a long-term contract to procure polysilicon several years back, and polysilicon prices have plummeted since then.
 The Company also shrunk its operations and no longer needs as much polysilicon as it has contracted to buy.
 The result is an ongoing cost burden as the Company has to buy high priced polysilicon and resell it at market prices at a loss.

 However, this is a cash expense, a recurring expense, and a part of doing business.
 Therefore, we do not believe that excluding these numbers is an accurate reflection of the Company’s prospects.

 This expense, which was about $33M during Q3, if not subtracted for non-GAAP purposes, completely wipes away the claimed $29.5M in non-GAAP profit.
-In other words, as we see it the Company did not make money in any tangible sense of the word.
+In other words, as we see it, the Company did not make money in any tangible sense of the word.

 Suniva Section 201 Decision Remains A Threat